Skip to content ↓

 Spelling helps reading.
 Learning to spell helps to cement the connection between the letters and their sounds, and learning high-frequency “sight words” to mastery level improves both reading and writing.
 At the beginning of year 7, every pupil’s spelling age is assessed using the VERNON spelling test.

-If a pupil’s spelling age raises concern then they will be withdrawn from a non-core lesson once per week to work with the Deputy SENCo on an online program called Spellzone.
+If a pupil’s spelling age raises concern then they will be invited to attend and spelling intervention called Spellzone, this takes place three mornings a week in form time.
 They will be given weekly spellings to learn and will be frequently assessed to measure progress.

-Spelling intervention can continue all the way through from year 7 – 9, as progress may be evident but slow.
-Requiring ongoing support.
+Spelling intervention can continue all the way through from year 7 – 9, while progress may be evident it can take time to embed the necessary skills to support an improvement in this specific area.

 mathematics